-In the early 1970s, when energy costs first began their upward spiral, the accelerating fuel prices drove many commercial glasshouse vegetable producers right out of business.
-This inflationary upswing also started, in a modest way, a new trend in American gardening.
+In the early 1970s, when energy costs first began their upward spiral, accelerating fuel prices drove many commercial glasshouse vegetable producers right out of business.
+This inflationary upswing also started a modest new trend in American gardening.

 With the price tag on winter tomatoes and other warm-weather crops on the rise, many people equipped their homes with attached greenhouses, which ranged from expensive, custom-built models to low-budget, low-tech structures composed of plastic-covered frames.

 We've now become accustomed to seeing such food- and flower-producing add-ons everywhere.
 There's no longer any reason to limit a passion for vegetables and flowers to the outdoors.
 Even those gardeners new to greenhouse management can be successful at indoor horticulture by following four basic rules.

 Each attached greenhouse has its own environment, which is created by its location, design, construction, glazing, thermal mass and interior layout.

 A solar greenhouse, more than any other type, is sensitive to its surrounding environment.
 In many ways, this type of greenhouse is analogous to a living plant cell: The sun is its primary energy source, and its glazing acts as a membrane between the inner and outer world, allowing an exchange of heat, light and air.
 A greenhouse can, in fact, become a mini-ecosystem if the adept gardener can manage the interaction between abiotic factors (such as wind, snow, oxygen, carbon dioxide) and the biological community.